kirstenland/DevOps-Course-Starter/README.md

 The end to end tests are in a separate folder called `tests_e2e`.

+To run the end to end tests, you will need to download the [Firefox browser](https://www.mozilla.org/en-GB/firefox/windows/) and the [geckodriver](https://github.com/mozilla/geckodriver/releases) executable.
+Add the geckodriver executable's location to your path variable.

 To run these tests, you need to be able to create a board on trello automatically, for which you may need an organisation id.
 Add this to the `.env` file.

 You can run the end to end tests using the command